tgnielse1145/Final_Project_Group_11/README.md

 ## Mini Project 05
 To run the code, navigate to the mini_project_5 folder in MATLAB and run the mp05.m script.
 This script plots an example IIR filter and then reads through the included files and identifies the frequency of the note in each one.
 ## Mini Project 06
+To run the code you will have to download the original audio AuntRhody.wav file.
+Then you will have to change the file path whenever an audioread or audiowrite is called.